Xubuntu/wiki.xubuntu.org/Guidelines-For-Facebook-Admins.md

-# Guidelines for Twitter Admins
+# Guidelines for Facebook Admins

 Facebook is probably the social media outlet with our largest following, though we get more discussion and engagement on elsewhere.